-Social media marketing opens up doors to various opportunities for businesses and organizations of all kinds.
+Social media marketing mistakes can slam shut all the doors that a well executed plan can open to various opportunities for businesses and organizations of all kinds.
 Whether you own a corporation, a small business, or are a part of a non-profit, being active on social media platforms can help your organization reach new users, build loyal followings, and interact with your target audience without spending much of your marketing budget.

 Social platforms like Facebook, Instagram, and Twitter are basically free.
 It’s not rocket science so it won’t take time to understand how it works.
 It’s very user friendly, usually has a simple interface, and even those who are not technologically savvy can quickly make a post or read messages.